 How do students learn the curriculum at Harris Greenwich

-Every decision we make about Teaching and Learning is governed by two truths about learning:
+Every decision we make about learning and teaching is governed by two truths about learning.

 No matter how brilliant a year 8 Spanish lesson appeared, if the students cannot remember it two weeks later, it wasn’t learnt.
 Understanding sometimes gets confused with learning, but they are not the same thing.
 Therefore, everything we ask students to do, and everything we talk to teachers about, is designed to make more knowledge stick in long term memory.

 All staff contribute to training around our six principles of Teaching and Learning which we refer to as our ‘Blueprint’.
 This Blueprint underpins all of our Teaching and Learning training session, training programmes and instructional coaching curriculum.

 Lessons and lesson structure

 We are not overly prescriptive on how lessons should look at Harris Greenwich, but there are some principles that all teachers adhere to.